kawasaki-kento/darts-score-detection/README.md

 # Introduction
-I have created an application that automatically calculates darts scores by applying object detection.
+I created an application that automatically calculates darts scores by applying object detection.
 As you can see in the gif below, it detects the arrow stuck in the dartboard and displays the score.

 ![demo](/img/demo.gif)